Institutional ecosystem

 Regulation of market competition

 The DGCCRF plays an active role in fighting cartels and abuses of dominant position.
-Through its activities in the field, it monitors and participates in their detection.
-In some cases it may provide assistance to the Autorité with dawn raids, and it also looks after the repression of local anticompetitive practices (“microPAC”).
+Through its work on the ground, it monitors and participates in their detection.
+In some cases, it may provide assistance to the Autorité with dawn raids, and it also deals with local anticompetitive practices.
 It has jurisdiction in unfair commercial practices and restrictive competitive practices.

 • Detection

-The DGCCRF’s territorial coverage is essential for detecting breaches of competition law.
-The Autorité can rely on evidence passed on by the 8 interregional competition investigation brigades (brigades interrégionales d’enquêtes de concurrence, BIEC) in metropolitan France and the overseas territories.
-The DGCCRF regularly sends it evidence and investigation reports.
+The DGCCRF’s regional coverage is essential for detecting breaches of competition law.
+The Autorité can rely on evidence passed on by the eight interregional competition investigation brigades (brigade interrégionale d’enquêtes de concurrence – BIEC) in metropolitan France and the overseas territories.
+The DGCCRF regularly sends evidence and investigation reports to the Autorité.
 Depending on the scope of the practices (local, national or EU), size of the companies, case interest and its workload, the Autorité either carries out investigations itself or leaves them to the DGCCRF.

-97 items of evidence sent to the Autorité de la concurrence in 2018
+109 investigation reports sent to the Autorité de la concurrence in 2021

-The DGCCRF generally also monitors competition in all areas of public procurement: public procurement contracts, public service delegations, partnership agreements.
+Generally, the DGCCRF also monitors competition in all areas of public procurement: public procurement contracts, public service delegations, partnership agreements, etc.

 • Participation in dawn raids

-The Autorité can request assistance from the DGCCRF’s regional services to carry out dawn raids (unannounced inspections on company premises), especially when the companies are in the regions.
+The Autorité can request assistance from the DGCCRF’s regional services to carry out dawn raids (unannounced inspections on company premises), especially when the companies are located outside Paris.

 Since 2008, the DGCCRF has had the power to issue injunctions and reach settlements in the case of local anticompetitive practices (Article L. 464-9 of the French Commercial Code).
 Its action in this area is important because quickly stopping local anticompetitive practices can be a significant, concrete issue for economic stakeholders and consumers.

-If the companies concerned refuse to compromise, the DGCCRF forwards the case to the Autorité, which assesses whether the facts justify a penalty as part of a litigation procedure.
+If the companies concerned refuse to compromise, the DGCCRF forwards the case to the Autorité, which assesses whether the facts justify a fine as part of litigation proceedings.

 • Restrictive competitive practices